 “I couldn’t be more impressed and proud!”

-That’s 4-H mom and leader Katie Teague’s response to a night of fun and fashion presented by the Washington County 4-H Club on March 1 in Elkins, Arkansas.
+That’s 4-H mom and leader Katie Teague’s response to the Fun N’ Fashion 4-h competition presented by the Washington County 4-H Club on March 1 in Elkins, Arkansas.
 Katie is the acting head of the Washington County Extension Office that runs the local 4-H Clubs.
 She’s also the mother of a talented musician, Matthew Teague, 14, who played “Aria” on his trumpet, a gorgeous piece by Gaylord Golterman.
 Matthew was one of 17 super-awesome kids participating in the annual competition.
 He and many others also stepped up to serve as stage hands, emcees, sound operators, decorators and help in other roles of support.

 Fun ‘N Fashion is basically a variety show with different categories and age groupings.
 Clover Buds are 5 to 8 years old.
 Juniors are 9 to 13, and seniors are 14 to 19.
 The categories in this year’s show were vocal, instrumental, dance and apparel.
 For apparel, the kids had to put together an outfit they’d purchased for either the dressy or casual category.
 They had to model the outfit on stage, explain where they’d bought it and for how much, what materials it was made of and where it could be worn.